The Virginia Preschool Initiative (VPI)

 Our online application will be available in March.
 Completing the application does not guarantee acceptance into the program.

 We are piloting an online application system called School Mint.
-It is a mobile-friendly and will allow parents to complete all forms online as well as upload documents.
+It is mobile-friendly and will allow parents to complete all forms online as well as upload documents.

 Documents needed to complete your application include: